pytorch/rl/docs/source/reference/envs.rst

   having reproducible results.
 - :obj:`env.rollout(max_steps, policy)`: executes a rollout in the environment for a maximum number of steps :obj:`max_steps` and using a policy :obj:`policy`.
-  The policy should be coded using a :obj:`TensorDictModule` (or any other :obj:`TensorDict`-compatible module).
+  The policy should be coded using a :obj:`SafeModule` (or any other :obj:`TensorDict`-compatible module).